|Erfurt, Thuringia, Germany|

 (projects i'm following)

-Posted by Sven Horner about 8 years ago
+Posted by Sven Horner over 8 years ago

 If you've never heard about a worm tower, look at this video - it explains it quite well: